ska-telescope/mid-cbf-mcs/README.md

     * `VccSearchWindow` defines a search window for a VCC.
     * `FspCorr`, `FspPss`, `FspPst`, and `FspVlbi` specify the function mode of an FSP.
 * `FspSubarray`: Based on the `SKASubarray` class.
 It implements commands and attributes needed for scan configuration.
 * `TmCspSubarrayLeafNodeTest`: Based on the `SKABaseDevice` class.
-It simulates a TM Csp Subarray Leaf Node, providing regular updates to parameters during scans using a publish-subscribe mechanism.
+It simulates a TM CSP Subarray Leaf Node, providing regular updates to parameters during scans using a publish-subscribe mechanism.

 To cut down on the number of TANGO device servers, some multi-class servers are implemented to run devices of different classes: